Cinnamon Oatmeal Cookies

 Two photos showing How to Make Cinnamon Oatmeal Cookies – combining the wet and dry ingredients to make the cookie dough

-Two photos showing How to Make this baked dessert recipe – scooping and dropping cookie dough onto lined baking sheet
+Two photos showing How to Make cinnamon oatmeal cookies – scooping and dropping cookie dough onto lined baking sheet

-Yes, you can store your cinnamon oatmeal cookies!
+Yes, you can store this cinnamon oatmeal cookie recipe!
 Here’s how, below:

 • Storing Instructions: Store oatmeal cookies in an airtight container for 1-2 weeks.